algorithmiaio/dev-center/_pages/clients/node.md

 If you are running [Algorithmia Enterprise](/enterprise), you can specify the API endpoint when you create the client object:

 {% highlight js %}
-var client = algorithmia.client("YOUR_API_KEY", "https://mylocalendpoint");
+const client = algorithmia.client("YOUR_API_KEY", "https://mylocalendpoint");
 {% endhighlight %}

 Alternately, you can ensure that each of your servers interacting with your Algorithmia Enterprise instance have an environment variable named `ALGORITHMIA_API` and the client will use it.
-The fallback API endpoint is always the hosted Algorithmia marketplace service at [https://api.algorithmia.com/](https://api.algorithmia.com/)
+The fallback API endpoint is always the hosted Algorithmia marketplace service at [https://api.algorithmia.com/](https://api.algorithmia.com)

 ## Calling an Algorithm